JuliaDiff/ChainRulesCore.jl/docs/src/FAQ.md

 There are three reasons the rules also calculate the `f(x)`.
 1. For some rules an alternative way of calculating `f(x)` can give the same answer while also generating intermediate values that can be used in the calculations required to propagate the derivative.
 2. For many `rrule`s the output value is used in the definition of the pullback.
 For example `tan`, `sigmoid` etc.
 3. For some `frule`s there exists a single, non-separable operation that will compute both derivative and primal result.
-For example many of the methods for [differential equation sensitivity analysis](https://docs.juliadiffeq.org/stable/analysis/sensitivity/#sensitivity-1).
+For example, this is the case for many of the methods for [differential equation sensitivity analysis](https://docs.juliadiffeq.org/stable/analysis/sensitivity/#sensitivity-1).

 For more information and examples see the [design notes on changing the primal](@ref change_primal).

 ## Where are the derivatives for keyword arguments?

-_pullbacks_ do not return a sensitivity for keyword arguments;
+_Pullbacks_ do not return a sensitivity for keyword arguments;
-similarly _pushfowards_ do not accept a perturbation for keyword arguments.
+similarly, _pushforwards_ do not accept a perturbation for keyword arguments.
 This is because in practice functions are very rarely differentiable with respect to keyword arguments.

-As a rule keyword arguments tend to control side-effects, like logging verbosity, or to be functionality changing to perform a different operation, e.g. `dims=3`, and thus not differentiable.
+As a rule, keyword arguments tend to control side-effects, like logging verbosity, or to be functionality-changing to perform a different operation, e.g. `dims=3`, and thus not differentiable.

 To the best of our knowledge no Julia AD system, with support for the definition of custom primitives, supports differentiating with respect to keyword arguments.
 At some point in the future ChainRules may support these.
 Maybe.